 Heru-ur (Horus the Elder, Haroeris) was worshiped as Khenty-khem (“foremost of khem”), the patron of the blind.
 When his “eyes” (the sun and the moon) were visible, he was known as Hor-Khenty-irty (“He who has two eyes on his brow”).
 But, when neither were visible he was known as Hor-khenty-en-irty (“He who has no eyes on his brow”).
-It was though that he was particularly dangerous when he was blind, damaging enemies and friends alike.
+It was thought that he was particularly dangerous when he was blind, damaging enemies and friends alike.
 This form of Horus was worshipped in Khem (Letopolis, Ausim) in Lower Egypt.
-He was sometimes depcited holding the two eyes of Horus (the sun and the moon) in his hands but often took the form of a mummified falcon.
+He was sometimes depicted holding the two eyes of Horus (the sun and the moon) in his hands but often took the form of a mummified falcon.

 - Horus; main page

 - Horus of Behedet (Horus of Edfu)

 - Horemakhet (Horus in the horizons)